Chemotherapy for oesophageal cancer

 The chemotherapy drugs most commonly used to treat oesophageal cancer are:

-Other chemotherapy drugs may also be used.
+Other chemotherapy drugs such as trifluridine-tipiracil hydrochloride (Lonsurf®) or irinotecan may also be used.

 Combination chemotherapy treatments

-Usually, you have a combination of two or more drugs.
+Usually, you have a combination of 2 or more drugs.
 The drugs you have will depend on whether you have an adenocarcinoma or a squamous cell carcinoma.
 The treatments are sometimes named after the initials of the drugs included.

-Common combinations for both types of oesophageal cancer are:
+Common combinations for both types are:

-• FLOT, which uses 5FU, leucovorin, oxaliplatin and docetaxol.
+• 5FU, leucovorin, oxaliplatin and docetaxel (FLOT)

 How chemotherapy is given

 You usually have chemotherapy treatment in a chemotherapy day unit.
 This means you can go home on the same day.
-If you have it as an inpatient, you only need a short stay in hospital.

 You have the chemotherapy drugs given into a vein (intravenously) or as tablets.
 Oesophageal cancer is sometimes treated with a combination of both.